-Since the start of the Global Reef Expedition in 2011 we have been producing films to help us spread our ocean science and conservation message to as wide an audience as possible.
-The award winning films that the Foundation produces can transport viewers to places that they may never otherwise see, make complicated science easy to understand, and connect people in a visceral and emotional way to the incredible beauty of the natural world.
+Since the start of the Global Reef Expedition, we have been producing films to help us spread our ocean science and conservation message to as wide an audience as possible.
+The award-winning films the Foundation produces can transport viewers to places that they may never otherwise see, make complicated science easy to understand, and connect people in a visceral and emotional way to the incredible beauty of the natural world.

-While our science team collects an extraordinary amount of valuable data, our film division tells the story of what the data means and connects people across the world in far flung countries.
+While our science team collects an extraordinary amount of valuable data, our films tell the story of what the data means and connects people across the world in far flung countries.

 We produce films for multiple audiences.
 They are broadcast nationally in the USA and overseas, play at scientific symposiums, contribute to our education curriculum, screen in village halls overseas, and stream free online.
 You can find all of our films on our Website and YouTube Channel.